devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/record_replay.md

 The record/replay API should support a simple in-memory recorder for tests.

-For lightweight persistence and sharing, we also provide a minimal `Tier0Recording` container that can be saved/loaded via Julia's built-in `Serialization` (no extra deps).
+For lightweight persistence and sharing, the repository provides a minimal `Tier0Recording` container that can be saved/loaded via Julia's built-in `Serialization` (no extra dependencies).
 Tier‑0 files serialize a deterministic, ordered representation of streams so recordings are byte‑stable across runs when inputs are identical.

-For real runs, we expect HDF5.
+For production runs, an HDF5 backend is expected.

 ### 5.2 HDF5 layout (proposed)